marcbln/ai-coding-prompts/README.md

-# AI-Assisted Project Planning Templates
+# AI-Assisted Project Planning and Scaffolding Templates

-Welcome to the **AI-Assisted Project Planning** repository!
 This collection of templates helps you rapidly build and deploy applications using AI assistance.
 These templates are part of a structured workflow designed to enhance your development process and help you code more efficiently.

 ## Overview